Krafalski/hfb/README.md

 </details>

 We can configure git to have autocorrect, if it is not already set as a default.
 We are going to install it locally (just to this repository).
-If you end up liking the configuration, you can always install it globally later.
+If you end up liking the configuration, you can always install it globally, later.

 ###### Command line:
 - `git config --local help.autocorrect` -if the setting has updated, there will be no message